pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

   # database server to connect to in global.postgresql
   enabled: false
 ```
+### Use Cloud SQL Auth Proxy To Connect To Your Instance
+Find out how to connect to your Cloud SQL instance using the Cloud SQL Auth proxy in [this documentation](https://cloud.google.com/sql/docs/postgres/connect-admin-proxy).
 ## 6. Deploy Pachyderm
 You have set up your infrastructure, created your GCP bucket, and granted your cluster access to your bucket.

 You can now finalize your values.yaml and deploy Pachyderm.
+Check the example below.

 Note that if you have created a GCP Managed PostgreSQL instance, you will have to replace the Postgresql section below with the appropriate values defined above.
 ### Update Your Values.yaml